singleportrait/sanity-next-js-starter/README.md

 ```
 SANITY_STUDIO_PRODUCTION_URL
 SANITY_STUDIO_DEVELOPMENT_URL
-SANITY_PREVIEW_SECRET // This can be whatever string you like, it's simply shared with the front-end server
+SANITY_STUDIO_PREVIEW_SECRET // This can be whatever string you like, it's simply shared with the front-end server
 ```

 And, a few environment variables are needed in `web/.env.development` (and also Vercel, or wherever it's hosted) for Next's build: